navdeep-G/trybox/README.md

 - 🔒 Fully offline — no telemetry or cloud sync
 - 🐍 Built with the Python standard library only

+## ❓ Why trybox?

+While traditional IDEs like PyCharm or VS Code are powerful, they can feel heavy for quick tasks. **trybox** is designed for developers who want a fast, terminal-based way to write, save, and run short Python experiments without switching context or managing scratch files.

+**trybox is ideal for:**

+- ⚡ Rapid prototyping or testing one-off ideas
+- 🧪 Running isolated code safely without polluting your workspace
+- 🧠 Keeping a searchable archive of past experiments
+- 🖥 Working in minimal or remote environments without a GUI
+- 🧰 Building a habit of local, organized experimentation

+It's a personal Python scratchpad — clean, efficient, and always ready in your terminal.

+## 🆚 Why not just use PyCharm?

+Even if you already use PyCharm or another IDE, trybox still fills an important gap:

+- **🚧 Isolation** – You can prototype without touching your project structure
+- **⚡ Speed** – No need to open a GUI or manage files — launch from the terminal instantly
+- **📁 Clean Workspace** – Keeps scratch code out of your repo
+- **🧠 Snippet History** – Snippets are saved, timestamped, and searchable — unlike PyCharm scratch files
+- **🖥 Headless Support** – Perfect for remote servers, SSH, or containers where GUI tools aren’t available
+- **💥 Safety** – Snippets run in isolated subprocesses, with support for timeouts and future sandboxing

+**TryBox complements IDEs** — it’s not a replacement.
+Use your IDE for structured dev work, and use trybox when you just want to experiment.

 ## 📦 Installation

 📄 Instructions for installing trybox will be added here.